Executive Director, Christie Carter-Love

 Christine has been described as “fearless, steadfast and on a mission,” and views the impossible as her lifelong adversary.
 Former Mayor of the City of Newark now Senator Cory Booker stated, “…Christine embodies the resilience, determination and love needed…” Christine is honored to serve as the newly appointed Executive Director of Family Promise of Monmouth County and she is excited to bring her wealth of knowledge, unique aerial view and passion to help build community and strengthen lives in Monmouth County.

-Currently, Robin is serving on the Board of Directors for the non-profit organization Hope Changes Everything, whose mission is to provide education and meals to young children living in Grand Goave, Haiti.
+Robin has served on the Board of Directors for the non-profit organization Hope Changes Everything, whose mission is to provide education and meals to young children living in Grand Goave, Haiti.
 She has traveled to Haiti on multiple occasions to help build homes and make improvements upon schools.

-Robin grew up in Monmouth County, NJ, has been a member of our host congregation, First Baptist Church of Manasquan and currently lives in Bricktown with her husband and three children.
+Robin grew up in Monmouth County, NJ, is a member of our host congregation, First Baptist Church of Manasquan, and has three children.

 Guest Services Manager, Charles Coughlin

 Charley is a Monmouth County native and a graduate of Belmont Abbey College in Belmont, NC.
 He joins us after running a successful 30 year career in the office equipment industry, with 21 of those years as the owner of Lighthouse Copying Systems.